bgctw/REddyProc/vignettes/useCase.md

 ## Estimating the uncertainty of aggregated results

+The results of the different u* threshold scenarios can be used for estimating the uncertainty due to not knowing the threshold.

 First, the mean of the GPP across all the year is computed for each uStar-scenario and converted from ${\mu mol\, CO_2\, m^{-2} s^{-1}}$ to ${gC\,m^{-2} yr^{-1}}$.